8 Benefits of Drinking Beer in Moderation

 4. It’s anti-carcinogenic

-One of the polyphenols in beer, xanthohumol, is a powerful antioxidant that prevents cancer cell growth.
-This hop derivative makes a great preventive remedy against prostate and colon cancer.
+One of the polyphenols in beer, xanthohumol, is a powerful antioxidant that may help prevent cancer cell growth.
+This is claimed by some recent research.

 It also contains nutrients that work as good complements for hormonal treatments in women.